Kentucky common beer: History

 As of 2014, this style is not generally available, though there are occasional attempts at revival.
 New Albanian Brewing Company produces one as Phoenix Kentucky Komon, Local Option from Chicago produces their own Kentucky common ale, Avenues Proper in Salt Lake City occasionally brews a Kentucky common ale called Bluegrass Brown, Abe Erb brewed a one-off, called Yee Haw Magee Kentucky Common, and the revived Falls City Brewing Company is serving their own version, called Kentucky Common, at its brew house.
 Darkness Brewing from Bellevue, Kentucky brews a Kentucky common called Bellevue Common.
-Upstate Brewing Company in New York also has one, named Common Sense.
+Upstate Brewing Company in New York has one, named Common Sense, and Keg & Lantern in Brooklyn brews Commie's Kentucky Common.
 Iron Duke Brewery of Ludlow, Massachusetts produces one, named The Common.
 Ten Mile Brewing in Signal Hill, California also brews one called Hidden Hollow.
 Level Crossing Brewing in Salt Lake City, UT brews a Kentucky Common called You-Tah Uncommon.
 Sawstone Brewing Co. in Morehead, Kentucky brews Kentucky Common.
-Ferguson Brewing Company in Ferguson, MO (metro St. Louis) brews one called Kentucky Common.
+Ferguson Brewing Company in Ferguson, MO (metro St. Louis) brews one called Kentucky Common, Tampa Bay Brewing Company in Tampa, Florida brews one called Kentucky Uncommon.
+As of 9/2/2023, Shadow Puppet Brewing in Livermore, CA (in the San Francisco Bay Area) is brewing Kentucky Uncommon, an American amber ale.
+Steeplejack Brewing Company in Portland, Oregon brews a Kentucky Common, which they serve on draft and as a cask ale.
+In April 2024 Four Fathers Brewing in Ontario brewed a one-off called Saloon Monsoon.
+Ghost Brewing Company in Bay Shore, New York make a Kentucky Common called Afterlife.
+It has a cherry cola finish.
+Hops Brewery in Los Ranchos de Albuquerque brews Dad Joke, a Kentucky common, year-round.
+Dispensaire microbrewery in Montreal, Quebec brews Derby Draft.
+Crusader Brewing, located in Bakersfield, California, produces a Kentucky common beer known as Commoner, which is available fresh on tap.
+Trellis Brewing in Louisville, Kentucky often has "Actually", a Kentucky Common, on tap or canned.
+It is a medium amber/caramel with smooth flavor and minor bitter/sour finish.

-In 2021 the Brewers Association added the style to its updated 2021 Beer Style Guidelines.
+In 2021, the Brewers Association added the style to its updated 2021 Beer Style Guidelines.